 The smartphone revolution is well and truly upon us.
 Over the last few years, there has been a huge shift in how we consume media and other internet based services.
 As smartphone penetration has increased, we have seen a growing trend where people have been using their smartphones as their primary facilitator for web searches as well as media content.
-While the short-term growth looks rosy with Q2 in 2015 posting a 11.6% growth in smartphone shipments, we take a look at what the future holds for the smartphone market.
-According to the latest IDC report, Worldwide Smartphone Shipments between 2015 and 2019 is estimated to grow with 7.9% CAGR.
+While the short-term growth looks rosy with Q2 in 2015 posting an 11.6% growth in smartphone shipments, we take a look at what the future holds for the smartphone market.
+According to the latest IDC report, Worldwide Smartphone Shipments between 2015 and 2019 is estimated to grow at 7.9% CAGR.

 The Prediction For the Next 4 Years

-The most recent predictions coming in from the IDC (International Data Corporation), which have estimated the smartphone shipments YoY growth for this calendar year to be at 10.4%, a whole 0.9% point down from their previous estimates.
+The most recent predictions coming in from the IDC (International Data Corporation), which has estimated the smartphone shipments YoY growth for this calendar year to be at 10.4%, a whole 0.9% point down from their previous estimates.
 The research firm expects this slump in the growth spur to manifest itself over the next 4 years as slower growth rates peg estimated global smartphone shipments at 1.9 billion units in 2019.
 Compared to the fact that shipments of smartphones is expected to reach 1.44 billion units by the end of 2015 itself, this potential figure suggests that established markets have reached saturation points.

 If we look at some earlier findings in the same vein, this Wired article published in 2014 cites a report from Ericsson where they predicted 5.9 billion smartphone users in the next 5 years.
 And, now the big question is, will the revised prediction and slow growth in smartphone shipments will make the number fall short of the prediction?